RedHat-Middleware-Workshops/enter-serverless-functions/README.md

 Deploy a native executable to AWS Lambda.
 Package the application once again using the following command:

+> **_NOTE:_**
-**Note**: When you build a native executable on macOS, you need to add the following configuration in _src/main/resources/application.properties_ for building a Linux format image using Docker runtime:
+When you build a native executable on *macOS*, you need to add the following configuration in _src/main/resources/application.properties_ for building a Linux format image using Docker runtime:

 ```yaml
 quarkus.native.container-runtime=docker